Sinequanonh/coffee2ES6/README.md

 # coffee2ES6
-Transpils your .coffee to ES6/ES7 js files
+Decaffeinate your coffee files to ES6/ES7 files

+`npm install`

+Then run it with node